Crossworlds

 “Well I’m hungry.”
 His words slurred together.
 Just the sound of his voice made her angry.

-She turned on her radio and cranked up the volume, setting down her snack next to it.
+She turned on her radio and cranked up the volume, setting her snack down next to it.
 Then she went to the closet, rummaging around while singing at the top of her voice.

 “Will you turn that racket down!” her dad yelled.